Trilogia dos Carnavais: 25 Anos de Carreira ou de Lápide

 Trilogia dos Carnavais: 25 Anos de Carreira ou de Lápide (Portuguese for "Trilogy of the Carnivals: 25 Years of Career or of Tombstone") is a live album by the Brazilian musician Rogério Skylab.
-It was released on August 30, 2016 through independent label Coqueiro Verde Records, and recorded during a show at the Estúdio 24P in Rio de Janeiro, in which Skylab celebrated 25 years of musical career and promoted his Trilogia dos Carnavais series of albums: Abismo e Carnaval (2012), Melancolia e Carnaval (2014) and Desterro e Carnaval (2015).
+It was released on August 30, 2016 through independent label Coqueiro Verde Records, and recorded during a show at the Estúdio 24P in Rio de Janeiro, in which Skylab celebrated 25 years of professional musical career and promoted his Trilogia dos Carnavais series of albums: Abismo e Carnaval (2012), Melancolia e Carnaval (2014) and Desterro e Carnaval (2015).
 A DVD containing footage of the performance and additional tracks was simultaneously released.
 It is Skylab's first of two releases not to be available for free download on his official website, the second being the 2017 EP Skylab.
 "O que te Perturba" was released as a teaser single on Skylab's YouTube channel on April 24, 2016.

 Arrigo Barnabé, Fausto Fawcett and Tavinho Paes were guest musicians on the album; they all previously appeared on Desterro e Carnaval.
 Paes, however, only appears in the DVD, reciting his poem "Perdas e Ganhos".